mikinty/real-estate-salesperson/online_sources.md

 - https://outpost-club.com
 - https://junehomes.com/

+## Temporary Housing

+Normal leases are usually at lesat 12 months, which means if you're just visiting or want a shorter lease, it's very hard to find places to stay.

+Here are some options for shorter leases:

+- [NYU Summer Housing](https://www.law.nyu.edu/housing/summerliving): NYU provides housing in the summer for pretty reasonable rates, something like 2-3k a month depending on what you want.
+The location is pretty great, as it is near Washington Square Park.
+- [Leasebreak](#leasebreak): as mentioned earlier, these are leases that people are usually trying to get out of, so there are shorter options here.

 ## Finding Roommates

 Generally, finding roommates through friends is a better bet than random people, _but_ if you are out of ideas or sources, you can try online sources.